Electrical Services in Dallas, Texas

 Dallas–Fort Worth faces a unique convergence of electrical challenges driven by explosive growth, aging infrastructure, and extreme weather.
 The metro added over 1 million residents in the past decade, straining an electrical grid that was never designed for this scale.
 Tens of thousands of homes built in the 1960s and 1970s contain hazardous aluminum wiring, while newer developments are discovering that builder-grade 100-amp panels cannot handle EV chargers, pool equipment, and modern smart-home demands simultaneously.
 Winter Storm Uri exposed the fragility of the ERCOT grid in February 2021, and summer peak demand continues to test its limits every August.
 For DFW homeowners, a professional electrical inspection is one of the most cost-effective investments you can make, especially if your home is over 20 years old or you are planning to add an EV charger or major appliance.

-Licensed electrical pros serving all of Dallas County and surrounding areas.
+Independent electrical providers may serve all of Dallas County and surrounding areas, subject to availability.

 (520) 783-3777